J-Rapp/CLCompiler/README.md

 ### Personal Learning Outcomes

-I spent a fair amount of time researching Rails architecture opinions about what belongs in `app/services` vs `lib`, and as a result I think I have a decent start to a potential Craiglist gem living in my `lib` directory.
+I spent a fair amount of time researching Rails architecture opinions about what belongs in `app/services` vs `lib`.
+This had two significant results:
+    1) As a fun future project, the `lib/craigslist` directory could easily fork off as a nice start for an open source gem.
+    2) At one point I decided to do a major overhaul of the entire stack after completing nearly 80% of MVP, and was pretty terrified at first.
+Researching good OOP & architecture and scrutinously refactoring the code paid dividends - reorganizing the existing MVP components to introduce entirely new ones was a breeze.

 ---